asmagill/hs._asm.luathread/SUPPORTED.md

 hs.urlevent                           |   NO    |
 hs.usb                                |   YES   |
 hs.usb.watcher                        |   YES   |
-hs.utf8                               |   YES   |
+hs.utf8                               |   YES   | Lua Only
-hs.vox                                |   NO    | Requires alert, applescript, application
-hs.webview                            |   NO    |   NSView should be created on main thread only hs.webview.datastore                  |   NO    |
+hs.vox                                |   NO    | Lua Only, Requires alert, applescript, application hs.webview                            |   NO    | NSView should be created on main thread only hs.webview.datastore                  |   NO    |
 hs.webview.toolbar                    |   NO    |
 hs.webview.usercontent                |   NO    |
 hs.wifi                               |   YES   |
 hs.wifi.watcher                       |   YES   |
 hs.window                             |   NO    | Requires application
-hs.window.filter                      |   NO    | Requires application, window, uielement.watcher, spaces
+hs.window.filter                      |   NO    | Lua Only, Requires application, window, uielement.watcher, spaces
-hs.window.highlight                   |   NO    |   Needs thread safe drawing
-hs.window.layout                      |   NO    | Requires window.filter, eventtap
+hs.window.highlight                   |   NO    | Lua Only, Needs thread safe drawing hs.window.layout                      |   NO    | Lua Only, Requires window.filter, eventtap
-hs.window.switcher                    |   NO    |   Needs thread safe drawing
-hs.window.tiling                      |   YES   |
+hs.window.switcher                    |   NO    | Lua Only, Needs thread safe drawing hs.window.tiling                      |   YES   | Lua Only

 Members of `hs`                 | Status  | Notes